codermanchris/redemrp_gameplay/README.md

+PLEASE NOTE: I am not working on this publically right now.
+I have joined a private team and will not pick this project up until a later date.
+Hopefully this code is useful to someone.

 # redemrp_gameplay
 Here are a set of jobs developed for fun in my spare time for the redem roleplay framework.
 I am giving out the source code for these jobs in the hopes that other servers might find them useful.